Pidgeot/python-lnp/readme.rst

 Unfortunately, Linux provides no standard way of doing this; it varies depending on your setup.

-For this reason, a secondary script, ``xdg-terminal``, is used to perform this task.
-Unfortunately, this script cannot be guaranteed to work on *all* Linux systems, and unsupported systems may not behave as intended, particularly if the launcher is closed while DF is running.
+PyLNP will attempt to detect which terminals are available on your system.
+On first launch, you will be asked to select which terminal to use; only terminals available on your system will appear in the list.

-The script should work as intended with any of the following desktop environments and window managers:
+PyLNP should be able to detect any of the following desktop environments and window managers:

 - GNOME
 - KDE
+- i3
-- MATE
+- LXDE
-- xfce
+- Mate
-- lxde
+- Xfce

+as well as the following stand-alone terminals:

+- (u)rxvt (urxvt is used if available, else rxvt)
-- i3wm
+- xterm

-For other setups, the script will attempt a fallback, but it is not guaranteed to work.
-If it does not work for you, you can configure an alternate command using File > Configure terminal.
-For example, if your terminal can be spawned
+For other setups, you must configure a custom command.

+For example, if your terminal can be spawned using:
-using:

   term -e <command>